the-virtual-brain/tvb-root/tvb_documentation/manuals/DeveloperReference/DeveloperReferenceManual.rst

+.. this is obsolete and not included in any toc trees.

+:orphan:

 .. |TITLE| replace:: Developers's Reference Manual
 .. |DESCRIPTION| replace:: Describes the function and architecture of |TVB|
 .. |VERSION| replace:: 1.0